Entropy balancing is doubly robust: Properties of Entropy Balancing

+Therefore by enforcing covariate balancing constraints, EB implicitly fits a linear outcome regression model and is consistent for $\gamma$ under this model. \end{sketchproof}

+\begin{sketchproof}[Second proof] This proof is pointed out by an anonymous reviewer.
+In a discussion of \citet{Kang2007}, \citet{Robins2007} show that one can stabilize the standard doubly robust estimator in a number of ways.
+Specifically, one trick suggested by \citet[Section 4.1.2]{Robins2007} is to estimate the propensity score, say $\tilde{e}(x)$, by the following estimating equation

+Then one can estimate PATT by the IPW estimator \eqref{eq:gamma-ipw} by replacing $\hat{e}(X_i)$ with $\tilde{e}(X_i)$.
+This estimator is sample bounded (the estimator is always within the range of observed values of $Y$) and doubly robust with respect to the parametric specifications of $\tilde{e}(x) = \tilde{e}(x;\theta)$ and $\hat{g}_0(x) = \hat{g}_0(x;\beta)$.
+The only problem with \eqref{eq:eb-est-eq} is it may not have a unique solution.
+However, when $\mathrm{logit}(e(x))$ and $g_0(x)$ are assumed linear in $c(x)$, \eqref{eq:eb-est-eq} corresponds to the first order condition of the EB dual problem \eqref{eq:orig-eb-dual}.
+Since \eqref{eq:orig-eb-dual} is strictly convex, it has an unique solution and $\tilde{e}(X;\theta)$ is the same as the EB estimate $\hat{e}(X;\theta)$.
+As a consequence, $\hat{\gamma}^{\textrm{EB}}$ is also doubly robust. \end{sketchproof}

-In Appendix \ref{sec:proof-theor-refthm} we use this to prove the consistency of $\hat{\gamma}^{\textrm{EB}}$ when the propensity score is logit linear in $\{c_j(X)\}_{j=1}^p$.
-Here we compute the asymptotic variance of $\hat{\gamma}^{\textrm{EB}}$ following the approach described in \citet[sec.
-2]{Stefanski2002}.
-To state our result, we need to introduce three different kinds of weighted covariance-like functions for arbitrary length $p$ random vectors $a_1$ and $a_2$
+To prove the second claim in Theorem \ref{thm:main}, we compute the asymptotic variance of $\hat{\gamma}^{EB}$ using the M-estimation theory.
+To state our results, we need to introduce four differently weighted covariance-like functions for two random vectors $a_1$ and $a_2$ of length $p$:

 It is obvious that $H \ge K$ and usually $G \ge H$.
 To make the notation more concise, $c(X)$ will be abbreviated as $c$ and $Y(0)$ as $0$ in subscripts.
 For example, $H_{c,0} = H_{c(X),Y(0)}$, $G_{c,1} = G_{c(X),Y(1)}$ and $K_c = K_{c(X),c(X)}$.